jmcdice/abideify/README.md

 > Take 'er easy with your PDFs man - convert, simplify, and listen to your documents

+Turn your PDF into a podcast with a single command.
 Abideify is a powerful document processing pipeline that transforms complex PDF documents into simplified Markdown text and optional podcast-style audio.
 Named after The Dude, Abideify helps you process and consume content with minimal hassle.

 ## Key Features